GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 “And this is the gospel, the glad tidings, which the voice out of the heavens bore record unto us—

-“That he came into the world, even Jesus, to be crucified for the world, and to bear the sins of the world, and to sanctify the world, and to cleanse it from all unrighteousness.”
-(D&C 76:40–41.)
+“That he came into the world, even Jesus, to be crucified for the world, and to bear the sins of the world, and to sanctify the world, and to cleanse it from all unrighteousness.” ([[D&C 76.40|D&C 76:40–41]][[D&C 76.41|]].)

 In our day he restored again to earth his gospel and also his authority to preach and administer in its saving ordinances.